Submissions of different types can be made programmatically using XML.

 <SUBMISSION> <ACTIONS> <ACTION> <RELEASE target="TODO: study accession number"/> </ACTION> </ACTIONS> </SUBMISSION>

-You can update the release date of a study by specifying its accession alongside a new release date:
+You can update the release date of a study, project or sample by using the

 <SUBMISSION> <ACTIONS> <ACTION> <HOLD target="TODO: study accession number" HoldUntilDate="TODO: YYYY-MM-DD"/> </ACTION> </ACTIONS> </SUBMISSION>